 5. How is registration decided and confirmed?

 Space is limited, therefore priority will be given to those who signed up earliest (google form above) and have opportunities to continue to utilize the skills we teach through work or volunteering.
-Approximately four months in advance of the workshop (January for spring, May/June for fall) our Workshop Coordinator will send an email invitation for you to participate in the workshop.
+Approximately four months in advance of the workshop (January for spring, May/June for fall) our Banding Program Manager will send an email invitation for you to participate in the workshop.
 All you have to do is email to confirm that you are still interested in attending and send payment.

 6. When is payment due?

-We will hold your spot until March 1st for our spring workshops and July 1st for fall workshops.
-If we do not receive payments by those dates we will invite attendees on our waiting list.
+Your invitation to register will include a “register by” date.
+We will hold your spot until then but if we do not receive payments by those dates we will invite people on our waiting list.

 7. Can I be refunded?